-- I. Complete the 76-unit requirement in general education which is required for the B. A. Degree. - II.
-Complete the following requirements in the major: - A. The completion of 40 quarter units in political science, including: Political Science 2010, Introduction to Government; Political Science 2020, National Government in the United States for those students who have not completed Political Science 1201-2, American Political Institutions; and, Political Science 5910, Political Science Seminar. - B. Courses in at least four of the following fields: American government and politics; comparative government; international relations; political theory; public law; or public administration, as approved by adviser. - C. A minimum of 28 upper division units in political science. - D. The completion of 20 quarter units of appropriate upper division courses in anthropology, economics, geography, history, journalism, philosophy, psychology, social science, sociology and statistics selected with the approval of the student's adviser.
-A proficiency in a modern language will be required, if appropriate for the student's professional objective; if the student's professional objective is in the field of international relations, a modern language will be required.
+I. Complete the 76-unit requirement in general education, which must be satisfied for the B. A. degree.

+- A. 40 quarter units in political science, including: Political Science 2010, Introduction to Government; Political Science 2020, National Government in the United States, for those students who have not completed Political Science 1201-2, American Political Institutions; and Political Science 5910, Political Science Seminar. - B. Courses in at least four of the following fields: American government and politics; comparative government; international relations; political theory; public law; or public administration, as approved by adviser. - C. A minimum of 28 upper division units in political science.
+For credential purposes 36 upper division units in political science are required; consult with an adviser regarding a credential program. - D. The completion of 20 quarter units of appropriate upper division courses in anthropology, economics, geography, history, journalism, philosophy, psychology, social science, sociology and statistics selected with the approval of the student's adviser.
+A proficiency in a modern language will be required.
+Proficiency may be demonstrated either by the completion of the second year of college course work in an approved foreign language or by examination.